CJ - Criminal Justice

 CJ 652.
 Juvenile Justice and Social Policy (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Analyzes decision-making processes in juvenile justice and the content of juvenile law and Supreme Court decisions affecting juvenile justice, and selected problems in juvenile justice.
 Reviews the juvenile justice reform movement.
 Covers delinquency prevention and control, and ethical issues associated with juvenile justice.
 Prerequisite: CJ 191.

 CJ 692.
 Community Policing (3).